datameshgroup/fusion/docs/data-dictionary.md

 Indicates if a payment is a split payment.
 Default to false.

+## SurchargeAmount

+The amount of any surcharge added to the transaction

 ## TaxCode

 Type of tax associated with the item.
 Default = "GST"